mgorsk1/mgorsk1/README.md

 I work as a Tech Lead in ING Advanced Analytics, where I am a part of a team contributing to [Data Analytics Platform](https://medium.com/wbaa/the-data-analytics-platform-91c6295c4e2).

-My current area of influence is within the data discoverability.
+My current area of influence is within the **data discoverability**.

 In the past I was heavily involved in: